 Form 990 is the IRS tax form filed by the majority of 501(c)(3) organizations each year to maintain their tax exempt status.
 However, it’s not to be confused with Form 1023, which is the form that must be filed by a nonprofit to first attain their tax exemption.

-When filing the Form 990, there are a few variations to choose from, including the Forms 990 N, 990-EZ, and 990 PF.
+When filing the nonprofit 990 form, there are a few variations to choose from, including the Forms 990 N, 990-EZ, and 990 PF.
 The full Form 990 is a twelve-page document requiring ample and detailed financial information, while the modified versions are each shorter and simpler to complete for smaller organizations.

 Why is the Form 990 Important?